In a little break from my blog mini series on the Bringing You Best of the South West, I’m sharing with you why ?????? 28?? ??? is super important..

 DKMS

-When you shop at over 4,000 top stores including John Lewis & Partners, Expedia and Marks & Spencer via Give as you Live Online, they’ll turn a percentage of your spend into free funds for DKMS!
-Simply sign up, search for the retailer and start shopping.
+Simply click this link and Easyfundraising will do the rest!
+They’ll turn a percentage of your spend into free funds for DKMS!
+Simply sign up and start shopping.
 It’s that simple – I love it!

-“The pandemic means blood cancer patients need our help more than ever, and we are in urgent need of new potential lifesavers to sign up to join our register.”
+“The aftermath of the pandemic means blood cancer patients need our help more than ever, and we are in urgent need of new potential lifesavers to sign up to join our register.”

 DKMS

-Thank you, from the bottom of my heart for taking the time to read, this blog.
-As you can probably tell, I’m passionate about doing what I can to help DKMS do what they can in their Mission.
+Thank you, from the bottom of my heart for taking the time to read this blog.
+I’m passionate about doing what I can, to help DKMS do what they can, in their Mission.
 I’m a firm believer that, we can all do a little something to support others – TODAY I’ve love you to show your support for DKMS.

 I’d be so grateful if you can please share this post – we need to get the important information to as many people as possible and YOU can help that..
 Click the little arrow and share away.